Visit Pantelleria: hot springs, caves, complete guide

 One of them has these waters that come out of the rock, in a place surrounded by reeds.
 It is called Sorgente termale del lago (thermal spring of the lake).
 This spring has a temperature of over 50 degrees, a low flow rate and recognised therapeutic virtues.
 However, there is no stone basin on the site.

+This salt lake also has the distinctive feature of containing nutritious natural muds.
 The bathers collect sulphur mud and apply it to their bodies.
 I imagine that this clay, which has been exposed to air, sun and water for a long time, must be rich in active ingredients.

 But you have to be careful about rinsing your skin before it dries, because this bad habit can actually be harmful and irritate the skin.
 What’s more, these sulphur muds are not inexhaustible.